flukadocker/F4D/README.md

 ### Windows 10 Home (and possibly older Windows versions)

-Start as Administrator a Docker Quickstart Terminal and close it when it is ready: this activates Docker in Windows 10 Home Edition.
+Start as Administrator a Docker Quickstart Terminal and execute from the directory ```/c/Users/docker``` the script ```install_win10.bat```.
+This script will install the necessary start the Docker container with Fluka and Flair installed and ready to be used.

-Execute in a Windows prompt terminal or by double-clicking on it the script ```install_win.bat```.
+Alternatively you can start the Docker Quickstart Terminal as Administrator and execute the install script in a Windows prompt terminal also started as Administrator.

 ## The installation process

-Both install scripts will prompt for your FLUKA credentials (fuid-xxxx and password), download the latest public FLUKA release and install it in a Fedora 27 based Docker container.
+Both install scripts will prompt for your Fluka credentials (fuid-xxxx and password), download the latest public Fluka release and install it in a Fedora based Docker container.

 The installation might require a bit of time - from 1 to 10 minutes - depending on the speed of your internet connection.

 The typical output of these steps in all systems is as follows:
 ```
-e568d8b2223ec4ca82c1e61582aed6771459c70eb9dc9ffc033633cac40b5ccc
+Using default tag: latest
+latest: Pulling from flukadocker/f4d_baseimage
+Digest: sha256:a3817003a314970e2049f6490617097e9c1b8a577ae516601567f2683514cb73
+Status: Image is up to date for flukadocker/f4d_baseimage:latest
+Total reclaimed space: 0B
+162358d0674281e5c4adb1032c83730ccba335ff1f5c53952eabdeb83b47eabb
 fluka_info
-Checking Fluka and flair versions
+Checking Github, Fluka and flair versions
 Check complete
 fluka_info
 fluka_info